JUMP TO A TOPIC

 What Is Hospice Care?

-Hospice care is an end-of-life support intended to make patients pain-free and more comfortable in their final months.
-It is focused on comfort instead of aggressive treatment to kill cancer cells.
+Hospice is end-of-life care intended to provide the relief of symptoms and pain to ensure that patients are safe and comfortable in their final months of their cancer journey.
+It is focused on comfort and quality of life, instead of aggressive treatments to kill cancer cells.

 - Medication management from doctors